dssimmons-codes/AMDAT/README.md

 # III.
 Making AMDAT

-To make AMDAT, cd to the main AMDAT directory and run _make_.
+Several steps are required to make AMDAT.
+First, you must open the makefile and edit lines 9-11 so that they point to the locations of the qvectors folders provided with AMDAT (see more on this in section IIIB below).
+Then ensure that the packages in section A below are properly configured.
+To make AMDAT, then cd to the main AMDAT directory and run _make_.

 ## A. Required packages

 Fftw3 – must be installed

-Xdrfile-1.1b – must be installed, provided with AMDAT distribution
+Xdrfile-1.1b – must be installed, provided with AMDAT distribution.
+To do so, cd to the xrdfile-1.1b directory included in the AMDAT release, run configure, and then run make.

 tnt\_126 – directory must be specified in CPLUS\_INCLUDE\_PATH, provided with AMDAT distribution and available from NIST at http://math.nist.gov/tnt/download.html